pulumi/docs/pulumi-hugo/themes/default/content/docs/get-started/install/_index.md

 ## Uninstalling Pulumi

-To uninstall Pulumi, remove the `.pulumi` folder from your home directory.
-If you installed Pulumi manually, you should also remove the `pulumi` folder that was created.
+To uninstall Pulumi, use your installation method's command of choice.
+If you installed Pulumi manually, delete the `pulumi` directory that you created.
+Afterwards, remove the `.pulumi` folder from your home directory which contains plugins and other cached metadata.